Elbow Ulnar Collateral Ligament Sprain and Tear

 Diagnosis and Treatment of Injuries to the Ulnar Collateral Ligament of the Elbow

 Ulnar Collateral Ligament injuries are not the only cause of elbow pain, so it is important to be evaluated by a physician to determine the proper diagnosis.
-If you are suffering with elbow pain and ready to be evaluated and get treatment, Dr. Shaun Lehmann and Dr. Curtis Fandrich at Houston Spine & Sports Medicine are well-prepared to assist you in the healing process.
-Both physicians have years of experience treating elbow pain, and they offer multiple nonsurgical treatment options that stimulate your body to naturally heal.
+If you are suffering with elbow pain and ready to be evaluated and get treatment, Dr. Shaun Lehmann at Houston Spine & Sports Medicine is well-prepared to assist you in the healing process.
+Our physician has years of experience treating elbow pain, and offers multiple nonsurgical treatment options that stimulate your body to naturally heal.
 Physical Therapy, Platelet Rich Plasma (PRP), and Prolotherapy are a few of the nonsurgical treatment options used at Houston Spine & Sports Medicine.
 Our physicians are ready to help you determine the course of treatment best for you.

 During your initial evaluation, your physician will obtain a medical history, complete a physical exam, and determine if any diagnostic imaging, such as MRI, needs to be ordered.
 The physician may also evaluate the health of your musculoskeletal structures and tendons using the onsite Diagnostic Ultrasound.
 Once you have been evaluated, our physicians will discuss your condition with you and create a treatment plan best suited for your condition.

 Houston Spine & Sports Medicine is located in The Woodlands, Texas.
 Many of our patients are residents of Conroe, Tomball, Cypress, Kingwood, The Woodlands/Spring, Magnolia and all parts of Houston.